 Janis Ford, a career’s adviser from Hertfordshire, told delegates about the importance of impartial advice for young women from careers advisers.

-Yvonne Watson from Grampian health branch talked about her sister, a technician in the navy who visits schools to talk to children about working in STEM.
+Yvonne Watson from Grampian health branch talked about her sister, a technician in the RAF who visits schools to talk to children about working in STEM.

 “I’m very proud of my sister,” stated Ms Watson.
 “She shows me that you can be a mother, wife, daughter, sister and engineer if you wish.”